ucb-eecs251b/sp22-labs/lab3/spec.md

 The block diagram is shown in Figure 2.
 We have provided you with a test harness that will drive the inputs and check the outputs of your design.
-Your module is named `gcdGCDUnit` and has the interface shown below.
+Your module is named `gcdGCDUnit_rtl` and has the interface shown below.

 ```v
 module gcdGCDUnit_rtl#( parameter W = 16 )